-The script also asks you for the hostnames on which the Java web servers (ie Tomcat) will be running - please provide both the hostname and the fully qualified hostname (ie myserver and myserver.domain.com) to the script.
+The script also asks you for the hostnames on which a user will connect to the product (typically when running behind a load balancer) - please provide both the hostname and the fully qualified hostname, ie myserver and myserver.domain.com.

-If you do not wish to run our script, refer to the section Manually creating a service account (Computer object).
+If you do not wish to run our script, refer to the section manually creating a service account (Computer object).